IrrationalShadow/water/docs/content/blog/folders.md

-Defining a component, utility, or pattern:
+Identifying a component, utility, or construct:

-Components
+### Components
-- Independent building blocks.
+- Are small, independent, multi-purposed building blocks.
+- Are simple and self-contained.
+- Have no concept of layout present.
+- Examples: Buttons, icons, progress bars.

+### Constructs
+- Are one or more components, which requires specific layout or styling.
-- Simple and very small UI pieces that are self-contained.
+- Are complex and self-contained.
+- Can be nested inside other constructs.
+- Examples: Accordions, Breadcrumbs, Dialogs.

-Utilities
+### Utilities
+- Are immutable classes.
-- Immutable classes.
+- Are commonly single property classes.
-- Commonly single property classes with 1 specific overriding purpose.
+- Have one very specific, overriding purpose.

-Patterns
-- The combination of a component(s) and layout to form larger UI patterns.
-- Can contain unique/custom styling, as well as utility classes.
+- Examples: Visibility classes, grid classes, width classes.

+### Layouts
+- Are page level, structural layouts.
+- Are global in scope.
+Can have background, border, margin and padding here.
+- Are filled with constructs to create completed pages.
+- Examples: Page header, body, footer and Page document layout files.

+### Templates
+- Are HTML code blocks with mock data, only found in the documentation.
+- Are typically large content blocks for a particular type of page.
+- Examples: A blog post, an article, a product grid.

-Component / Pattern file structure
+## Component & Construct file structure

-- Components & Patterns both follow the OOCSS structure & skin methodology.
+- Components & Constructs both follow the OOCSS structure & skin methodology.
-- 'Structure' defines the skeleton of the component or pattern.
+- 'Structure' defines the core styling mandatory to the component/construct.
-- 'Theme' defines one or more visual representations of the structure.
+- 'Theme' defines the one or more visual representations of the structure.

-Components
+## Components

-A component is a small, self-contained piece of UI.
-Its purpose is very clear and concise.
-Components do not dictate page layout on their own, they reside inside patterns, which control the layout.
-A component does not rely on any other component to achieve its desired output.
+A component is a small, self-contained building block.
+Its purpose is very clear and does not rely on any other component to achieve its desired output.
+Components do not have any concept of layout when placed on a page.

 A component cannot be broken down any further.
-They are small UI lego blocks, which you use in combinations to form complex components that we define as patterns.
-If you can break down your UI piece into smaller pieces, you've built a pattern and not a component.
+Combinations to form complex components that we define as constructs.
+If you can break down your UI piece into smaller pieces, you've built a construct and not a component.

 A component is not necessarily tied to a specific element, such as a button or input.
-It can use block or inline elements such as a div, and have descendants, however the descendant elements depth is likely kept to a minimum.
+It can use block or inline elements such as a div, and have descendants, however the descendant elements depth is likely kept minimal.

+## Constructs

+A construct can be defined by two factors.
+If neither are applicable to your code, it is component or utility, not a construct.

+1) The construct is a combination of 2 or more components used within a containing element to organize the layout into a specific, complex component.
+   Example: Cards, Carousel, Dialogs.

+2) The construct is a container element with 1 component within, which may be present multiple times or requires specific layout styling.
+   Examples: Pagination, Media, Embed.

+All constructs must have [data-ui-construct] attributed to the containing element.
+This makes it very clear to your developers where these constructs are, and what they contain.

+Constructs can also have an optional container class, which applies custom styling to itself, and any other layout related elements needed to create the desired result.

+Constructs will generally involve the grid utilities, or other elements to control layout.
+You can then style this specific layout with cosmetic styling, such as margins, colors, borders, etc. The styling of constructs should be limited to the newly created elements.
+They should not override any component styling, ever.

+If you find yourself overriding component styling under your constructs container class, for example using .construct .button {} to change existing styling of the button within your construct, stop immediately and rethink your styles.
+They likely belong in the components theme file, so your entire site or app can make use of them.

+Finally, constructs can be used inside constructs.
+For example, the carousel construct should be able to live within the card construct.
+There are no limits to this, and you should often see this as a positive situation.
+If you're able to nest constructs happily, give yourself a pat on the back or have a well-deserved drink, you're doing it right.

-Utility classes
+## Utility classes

 Utility classes are immutable classes, which will override or provide additional styling to the HTML.
 They are kept strictly to responsive width utility classes,